Frequently Asked Questions (FAQs)

 Is transportation provided?

-Transportation is provided by the student’s local school system. (link the LSS page)
+Transportation is provided by the student’s local school system.
+(Transportation Information)

 Are interpreters available?